pycom/pycom-esp-idf/docs/en/security/flash-encryption.rst

 Once the flash encryption is enabled in Release mode the bootloader will write protect the ``FLASH_CRYPT_CNT`` eFuse.

-For subsequent plaintext update in field OTA scheme should be used.
-Please refer :doc:`OTA <../api-reference/system/ota>` for further details.
+For subsequent plaintext update in field :ref:`OTA scheme <updating-encrypted-flash-ota>` should be used.

 Possible Failures
 ^^^^^^^^^^^^^^^^^